-FIMBANK PLC
+FIMBank PLC

-DECLARATION BY THE MEMBERS OF THE BOARD OF DIRECTORS AND THE COMPANY OFFICIALS RESPONSIBLE FOR THE DRAFTING OF THE CONSOLIDATED FINANCIAL STATEMENTS (In accordance with the provisions of Law 190(I)/2007 on Transparency Requirements)
+DECLARATION BY THE MEMBERS OF THE BOARD OF DIRECTORS AND THE COMPANY OFFICIALS RESPONSIBLE FOR THE DRAFTING OF THE CONSOLIDATED AND SEPARATE FINANCIAL STATEMENTS (In accordance with the provisions of Law 190(I)/2007 on Transparency Requirements)

-In accordance with Article 9 sections (3c) and (7) of the Transparency Requirements (Traded Securities in a Regulated Market) Law 190 (1) / 2007 (the "Law") we, the members of the Board of Directors and the Financial Controller responsible for the drafting of the consolidated financial statements of Asbisc Enterprises Plc (the "Company") and its subsidiaries (the "Group") and the Company's separate financial statements for the year ended 31 December 2016, confirm to the best of our knowledge that:
+In accordance with sections 3(c) and 7 of Article 9 of the Transparency Requirements (Traded Securities in a Regulated Market) Law 190-(1)-/-2007, as amended from time to time (the "Law"), we, the members of the Board of Directors and the Financial Controller responsible for the drafting of the consolidated financial statements of Asbisc Enterprises Plc (the "Company") and its subsidiaries (the "Group") and the Company's separate financial statements for the year ended 31 December 2017, confirm, to the best of our knowledge that:

-- a) the consolidated financial statements of the Group and the Company's separate financial statements for the year ended 31 December 2016 which are presented on pages 11 to 64: - (i) have been prepared in accordance with International Financial Reporting Standards, as adopted by the European Union and Article 9(4) of the Law, and - (ii) give a true and fair view of the assets and liabilities, the financial position and the profit or loss of the Group and the Company, and - b) the Management report provides a fair review of the developments and the performance of the business and the financial position of the Group and the Company, together with a description of the principal risks and uncertainties that they face.
+- a) the consolidated financial statements of the Group and the Company's separate financial statements for the year ended 31 December 2017 which are presented on pages 11 to 64: - (i) have been prepared in accordance with International Financial Reporting Standards, as adopted by the European Union and in accordance with the provisions of section 4 of Article 9 of the Law, and - (ii) give a true and fair view of the assets and liabilities, the financial position and the profit or loss of the Group and the Company, and - b) the Management report provides a fair review of the developments and the performance of the business and the financial position of the Group and the Company, together with a description of the principal risks and uncertainties that they face.

-Members of the Board of Directors:
+Members of the Board of Directors

-Siarhei Kostevitch (Cypriot) Chairman and Chief Executive Officer
+Siarhei Kostevitch Chairman and Chief Executive Officer

-Marios Christou (Cypriot) Executive Director
+Marios Christou Executive Director

-Constantinos Tziamalis (Cypriot) Executive Director
+Constantinos Tziamalis Executive Director

-Yuri Ulasovich (Cypriot) Executive Director
+Yuri Ulasovich Executive Director

-Demos Demou (Cypriot) Non-Executive Director
+Demos Demou Non-Executive Director

-Christakis Pavlou (Cypriot) Non-Executive Director
+Christakis Pavlou Non-Executive Director

-Financial Controller responsible for the drafting of f the financial statements

-Loizos Papavassiliou (Cypriot)

 Financial Controller

+Loizos Papavassiliou

-Limassol, 29 March 2017
+Limassol, 29 March 2018

-MANAGEMENT REPORT FOR THE YEAR ENDED 31 DECEMBER 2016
+MANAGEMENT REPORT FOR THE YEAR ENDED 31 DECEMBER 2017

-The Directors present their annual report on the affairs of Asbisc Enterprises Plc (the "Company" or the "parent Company") and its subsidiaries (together with the Company, the "Group") together with the Group's and the Company's audited financial statements for the year ended 31 December 2016.
+The Directors present their annual report on the affairs of Asbisc Enterprises Plc (the "Company" or the "parent Company") and its subsidiaries (together with the Company, the "Group") together with the Group's and the Company's audited financial statements for the year ended 31 December 2017.